tarwn/lessthandot-hugo/blogs/content/posts/2011-12-14-starting-a-continuous-delivery-project.md

 When I spend a weekend playing with caching in my ASP.Net project, I want to be able to walk away from the project knowing it still works and I won't be spending my next Saturday trying to figure what I did to break my test systems.
 This project will also provide a future testbed for load testing and static analysis tools.

-Plus seeing all the green “pass” lights is nice 🙂
+Plus seeing all the green "pass" lights is nice 🙂

 ## Designing the Process